hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/dax_cluster.html.markdown

 * `subnetGroupName` – (Optional) Name of the subnet group to be used for the cluster

 * `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 The `serverSideEncryption` object supports the following: